nguyensjsu/sp19-202-rocket-202/journal/Min Yu.md

 - [ ] Continue to learn Processing.
 - [ ] Analysis data from record.csv and generate expense/income/monthly CSV data.

+### XP core value -- Feedback

+- When my team mates provide some idea, I give some my suggestion to my team mates.

 ### Problems
 Unable to use Processing.